mdharishsuhaib/LUMERAY/README.md

 node server.js

-Backend will start on:
+Backend will run on:

 http://localhost:5000

 **7️⃣ Run the Frontend**

-Go back to the main project folder:
+Go back to the root folder:

 cd ..